burnedfaceless/TDA-ACM-Relisten-Clone-Project-MarkDown/README.md

-# Relisten Android Application
+# Georgia Southern - TDA / ACM Collaboration
+## Team: You Deploy Myself; App - Weatherly: An Android Weather app with Offline Functionality

-## TDA / ACM Collaboration
+### TDA / ACM Collaboration

 I talked to the Rahdyce (ACM Pres).
 I mentioned doing this project as part of the TDA / ACM collaboration.
 I think that the advantage is that we would have "sprints" where we would **have** to work on the app.
 All of us know programming fundamentals.
 Therefore, all of us are capable of building this app, and the biggest roadblock is our not investing time into its completion.

+We're going to make this app as simple as possible.
+No dependency injection (it's not as intuitive).
+I'm happy to write the Boilerplate code for Retrofit and Room (I have worked with these before).

 [TDA / ACM Collaboration Discord Server Link](https://discord.gg/ZBbnnvs6)

-## Overview
+### Overview

-This app is an Android client for [Relisten](https://relisten.net/).
-The Swagger link for their API docs is: [Relisten API Docs](https://api.relisten.net/api-docs/index.html).
-This app will be written in
-Kotlin.
-Kotlin is very similar to Java.
-If you haven't worked with Kotlin before, a YouTube search for "Kotlin for Java Developers" will get you up to speed.
+This app retrieves weather forecast data from an API using the [Retrofit Library](https://square.github.io/retrofit/).
+It caches it locally in a SQLite database powered by the [Room ORM](https://developer.android.com/training/data-storage/room);

 ## Android Development Basics